 The product information file is a cosmetic product dossier containing all the most important information about the finished product, ingredients which the product is made from, packaging in which the product is sold, manufacturing process and product labelling, which shows the product characteristics, its safety and efficacy.
-Each product placed on the EU market needs to have a product information file prepared.
+Each product placed on the EU/UK market needs to have a product information file prepared.

 |When a cosmetic product is placed on the market, the responsible person shall keep a product information file for it.
 The product information file shall be kept for a period of ten years following the date on which the last batch of the cosmetic product was placed on the market (EU Regulation 1223/2009, Article 11.1).|